ITensor/ITensors.jl/docs/src/DeveloperGuide.md

    list of keyword arguments, so as to ensure that an error is thrown if a keyword argument is misspelled or missing (if it has no default value).

-   Example: `fC` above is a leaf function and it does not have `kwargs...` in its signature.
+   Example: `fC` above is a leaf function and does not have `kwargs...` in its signature.

 3. **Use Functions to Set Defaults**:
    Keyword arguments can be made optional by providing default values.
 To avoid having explicit and